-The mission of the Health and Physical Education (HPE) Program is to provide programs which prepare future professionals in the following teaching and non-teaching areas: Physical Education (P-12), Exercise Science, and Sport Management.
+The mission of the Health and Physical Education (HPE) Program is to provide programs which prepare future professionals in the following areas: Physical Education (P-12), and Sport Management.
 In addition to teaching concepts, theories, methods and materials, the faculty places emphasis on strategies and techniques of integrating technology into the teaching of physical education.
 The faculty also engages in research, provides service to the university and the community, and participates in professional organizations and associations.